MisbahKhan0009/RedditMiner/README.md

 ```

 Scrape posts with top-level comments included (JSON):
 ```bash
 python main.py --subreddit funny --output-mode post --with-comment
 ```

 Each post in the output JSON will have a `comments` field containing a list of top-level comments (author, body, score, created_utc).
+Comments from "AutoModerator" are excluded.

 Scrape and immediately download all images:
 ```bash